kellybrower/LCR/README.md

 ```
 This will save a `game_log.json` to the right place in the typescript files.

-Afterward, making sure you have `npm` installed, run the app locally via
+Afterward, making sure you have `npm` installed, run the app locally after you `cd my-game-ui` via
 ```
 >>> npm start
 ```